IAHispano/Applio-Docs/faq/general/other.md

 ---
-order: 1
+order: C
+icon: multi-select
 ---

+# Others

-# Check Build Tools Installed
+## Check Build Tools Installed

 How to Verify the Correct Installation of Visual Studio Build Tools